-- Giving written notice to Range's Corporate Secretary; - Delivering a valid, later-dated proxy or a later-dated vote by telephone or on the Internet in a timely manner; or - · Voting by ballot at the annual meeting after written notice of revocation has been delivered to our Corporate Secretary.
+- Giving written notice to Range's Corporate Secretary; or - Delivering a valid, later-dated proxy or a later-dated vote by telephone or on the Internet in a timely manner.

 If you hold your shares in a brokerage account or by other nominee and deliver voting instructions to the record holder of those shares, you may only revoke the voting of those shares in accordance with your instruction if the record holder revokes the original proxy as directed above and either resubmits a proxy reflecting your voting instructions or delivers to you a legal proxy giving you the right to vote the shares.